bokeh/bokeh/sphinx/source/docs/installation.rst

 psutil
     Necessary to enable detailed memory logging in the Bokeh server.

+Selenium, PhantomJS, Pillow
+    Necessary for :ref:`userguide_export` to PNG and SVG images.

 Sphinx
     Necessary to make use of the ``bokeh.sphinxext`` Sphinx extension for including Bokeh plots in Sphinx documentation.